kgrid-objects/CAMH/collection/99999-CAMH1-v1.0/README.md

 - How to get the PHQ9 Score Interpreter running in your local environment
     - Prerequisites: Testing and packaging
-    - Starting from the source code
+    - Understanding KGRID Activator Microserver Tool
-    - KGRID Activator Microserver Tool
+    - Starting from the CAMH source code
     - Use the browser to check the activator running on your device
     - Explore the KO in the Swagger editor